andfanilo/pyspark-tutorial/README.md

 Notes:
 - you may run into `java.io.FileNotFoundException: HADOOP_HOME and hadoop.home.dir are unset.` warnings on Windows.
 Do not worry about it, they are necessary for remote connections only.
-- you may need to define the `PYSPARK_PYTHON` environment variable so Spark workers can point to the correct Python command.
+- you may need to define the `PYSPARK_PYTHON` environment variable so Spark workers can point to the correct Python command: `set PYSPARK_PYTHON=python`

 When you are done with the environment, don't forget to deactivate your Anaconda environment : `conda deactivate`